What Planets Are Visible Tonight? July 2026 Sky Guide

 The bright “star” in the west after sunset is most likely Venus.
 Venus is the brightest planet and the easiest object to notice in the evening sky.

-Around mid-June, Jupiter and Mercury are also nearby, but Venus is much brighter than both.
+In early July, Jupiter may also be low in the west after sunset, but Venus is much brighter and easier to spot.
 If the object is very bright, steady, and visible soon after sunset, it is probably Venus.

 What is the bright planet before sunrise?

 The brightest planet before sunrise is Saturn.
 Look toward the eastern to southeastern sky before dawn.
-Mars is also visible in the morning sky, but it is lower and dimmer.
+Mars is also visible in the morning sky, but it stays lower and appears dimmer.

 How to find & identify planets in the sky